joker-119/DdenChangelog/README.md

 - `[Breach Announcement]` The C.A.S.S.I.E. system will sometimes make a special announcement when the round starts, indicating there has been a containment breach.
 	- There are multiple announcements C.A.S.S.I.E. can make, they are chosen at random when the round begins.

 - `[Zombie Prox Chat]` Zombies will now be able to use porximity chat.
+[Unmodded]

 - `[Better 939]` - Better939 changes the size of 939 to be slightly smaller, while reworking some of his mechanics.
 He is now faster than humans by default, however he gains less of a speed boost when taking damage.
 When he takes damage, he will also build his AHP meter.
 This meter does not negate incoming damage like normal, instead it is converted into extra damage on his next attack.

 ## Bug Fixes

 - `[Scp173 Anticheat]` The Anticheat should no longer kill SCP-173 when he attempts to move vertically while someone is looking at him.
+[Unmodded]

 - `[Last Teammember]` Players will now get the "You are the last teammember alive" message when they are the actual last member of their team Chaos, NTF or SCP, rather than when they are simply the last member of their role.
+[Unmodded]

 - `[Victory Screen]` The base-game logic for the end of round victory screen has been restored.
 The victory screen will no longer always display the last team standing as the victor.
 This means that if no Class-D escape, Chaos cannot win.
 If any Scientists die, NTF cannot win.
+[Unmodded]

 - `[SCP Swap]` SCP-049-2 will no longer be able to swap SCPs if they are created within the scpswap window.
+[Unmodded]
 - `[SCP Swap]` The SCP swap command now has a short delay of 10seconds.
+[Unmodded]